conjure-cp/conjure/docs/essence.rst

 Cardinality attributes take arguments, but the rest of the arguments do not.
 Sequence domains are total by default, hence they do not take a separate "total" attribute.

+Sequences are indexed by a contiguous list of increasing integers, beginning at 1.
+To explicitly specify a sequence, use a parenthesized list of tuples, each tuple being a pair (index,value).

 Relation domains
 ~~~~~~~~~~~~~~~~